shakaman/OctoPostie/README.md

 Use your config file to had a plugin..
 They are loaded when you run the app. (aka not hot pluged)

+### Interface
+a plugin must implement a isConcern method regarding the payload

 ### Trello
 Only commit from master branch are process.